lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 Interpolation functions are employed in a number of numerical techniques.
 The finite element method, in particular, depends on interpolation functions.
 If you want more information about interpolation functions refer to the finite element references suggested below <em style="color:blue;background-color: white">\[Cook89\]</em> <em style="color:blue;background-color: white">\[Gallagher75\]</em> <em style="color:blue;background-color: white">\[Zienkiewicz87\]</em>.
 These texts also discuss derivative computation in the context of interpolation functions.

-Visualizing higher-order datasets is an oepn research issue.
+Visualizing higher-order datasets is an open research issue.
 While <em style="color:blue;background-color: white">\[Schroeder06\]</em> describes one approach, methods based on GPU programs are emerging.
 Other approaches include tailored algorithms for a particular cell type.

 Basic topology references are available from a number of sources.
 Two good descriptions of topological data structures are available from Weiler <em style="color:blue;background-color: white">\[Weiler86\]</em> <em style="color:blue;background-color: white">\[Weiler88\]</em> and Baumgart <em style="color:blue;background-color: white">\[Baumgart74\]</em>.
 Weiler describes the radial-edge structure.
-This data structure can represent manifold and nonmanifold geometry.
+This data structure can represent manifold and non-manifold geometry.
 The winged-edge structure described by Baumgart is widely known.
 It is used to represent manifold geometry.
 Shephard <em style="color:blue;background-color: white">\[Shephard88\]</em> describes general finite element data structures — these are similar to visualization structures but with extra information related to analysis and geometric modelling.

 There are extensive references regarding spatial search structures.
 Samet <em style="color:blue;background-color: white">\[Samet90\]</em> provides a general overview of some.
 Octrees were originally developed by Meagher <em style="color:blue;background-color: white">\[Meagher82\]</em> for 3D imaging.
 See <em style="color:blue;background-color: white">\[Williams83\]</em>, <em style="color:blue;background-color: white">\[Bentley75\]</em>, and <em style="color:blue;background-color: white">\[Quinlan94\]</em> for information about MIP maps, kd-trees, and binary sphere trees, respectively.